danielscarvalho/EDU-LEARNING-TEACHING/README.md

 # EDU-LEARNING-TEACHING
-Books for college professors about education, engineering and computer science
+Books for college professors about education, engineering, and computer science

 - Natural Born Learners: Our Incredible Capacity to Learn and How We Can Harness It by Alex Beard [>>](https://a.co/d/c2gq5qo)